TYPO3incubator/surfcamp-2025-team1/packages/reservations/README.md

 Otherwise 0 is used as storagePid.

+## Usage
+A reservation form can be displayed by using the form plugin and set the form definition to "Reservation Form".
+The finisher settings must be overwritten.
+Recipient and sender email must be set.

 ## Contributing
 We welcome contributions to this project!
 If you have suggestions, bug reports, or feature requests, feel free to open an issue.